aag/dinoremix/README.md

 ```

 Minification of the frontend assets happens during deploy.
 To run it locally,
-run `npm run build`.
-If there are minified files in `public/assets/dist`, then
+run `npm install` and `npm run build`.
+If there are minified files in
-those will be served to the browser instead of the source files.
+`public/assets/dist`, then those will be served to the browser instead of the
+source files.

 ### License